Qatar Investment Authority plans to raise stake in Credit Suisse - FT | Business

 The Qatar Investment Authority plans to raise its stake in Swiss lender Credit Suisse Group AG by investing in a share sale alongside the Saudi National Bank, the Financial Times reported, citing people with knowledge of the talks.

 The deal will result in up to a quarter of Credit Suisse's stock being owned by Middle Eastern investors, according to the report published on Wednesday.
-Credit Suisse declined to comment on the report, while Qatar Investment Authority did not immediately respond to a Reuters request.
+Both Credit Suisse and Qatar Investment Authority declined to comment on the report.

 The report comes after the embattled lender announced last month that it plans to raise 4 billion Swiss francs ($4.01 billion) from investors to fund its restructuring and pad its balance sheet following a string of scandals and losses.
 Last week, Saudi Arabia-controlled SNB said it would invest up to 1.5 billion francs in Credit Suisse to take a stake of up to 9.9% and may invest in the investment bank. ($1 = 0.9980 Swiss francs)